Introduction to Design Patterns in Java

 - Standard Approach: Using design patterns is considered a standard approach in java understood by all developers.
 This leads to the development of consistent code by different developers.

-- Easy to Understand and Debug: Design patterns are defined and accepted patterns that make our code easy to understand and debug in case of errors.
-Using Design patterns makes our code easy to understand, even for beginner level developers.
+- Easy to Understand and Debug: Design patterns are defined and accepted practices that make our code easy to understand and debug in case of errors.
+Design patterns make our code easy to understand, even for beginner-level developers.

 - Design patterns provide code transparency while designing an application.